 CCS (Cambridge Communication Systems) provides a self-organising mmWave wireless mesh network solution called Metnet.
 CCS Metnet is designed to augment a new or existing fibre network to provide a low-cost, last-mile mmWave backhaul solution in dense urban areas.
 Fibre connectivity to every site is not economically or practically possible, so a wireless solution is required to enable street-level connectivity at a suitable cost point.
 This solution enables other operators to lease the transmission network infrastructure, enabling neutral host models.
-The USP (Unique Selling Proposition) of Metnet is that it enables an operator to reduce the TCO of the backhaul network, with the investment on infrastructure most likely to be covered within 1-2 years after deployment.
+The USP (Unique Selling Proposition) of Metnet is that it enables an operator to reduce the TCO of the backhaul network by as much as 75% compared with traditional solutions.
+CCS expects Metnet to deliver 42% overall CapEX savings, and 34% OpEX savings, with the investment on infrastructure most likely to be covered within 1-2 years after deployment.
 As Metnet provides transmission not only for small cells but also for Fixed Wireless Access (FWA), CCTV and other fibre extension applications, operators can expect to benefit from additional revenue streams in addition to cost reduction.